aer0ss/aerofs/docs/how-to/get_started.md

 Download and install the latest [Mono MDK](http://www.go-mono.com/mono-downloads/download.html). (for signcode, to sign our Windows executables.
 Not required if you don't deploy production releases.)

-### Android SDK

-1. [Download the SDK tools](http://developer.android.com/sdk/index.html) (you probably want the "Use an Existing IDE" tools)
-2. Expand the zip into `/usr/local/android`
-3. Run the SDK Manager at `/usr/local/android/tools/android`
-4. Check at least "Tools" and "Android 4.0.3 (API 15)/SDK Platform".
-We recommend “Extras/Intel Hardware Accelerated Execution Manager or Extras/Intel x86 Emulator Accelerator (HAXM)” as well.
-5. Click "Install packages..."

 ## Obtain the AeroFS source code

 Before this step, you'll need your accounts created on gerrit, so get to that.